Why Miniature Ball Bearings Need Proper Lubrication? [Right Now]

-Bearing lubrication is an essential element of bearing selection.
+Miniature ball bearings lubrication is an essential element of bearing selection.
 Proper lubricant can reduce friction, prevent bearing wear, protect bearing surfaces from corrosion, and carry away excess heat from bearing operation.
 SUNBEARING, selects only bearing approved and tested oils and greases for our wide variety of lubricant options.
-Bearings operate on a very thin film of lubricant which must be maintained, or replaced, to ensure that maximum bearing life is achieved.
+Therefore, bearings operate on a very thin film of lubricant which must be maintained, or replaced, to ensure that maximum bearing life is achieved.

 Proper selection, application, and maintenance are vital in maximizing bearing life.
-Using the proper lubrication in the bearing will reduce friction and wear.
+So using the proper lubrication in the bearing will reduce friction and wear.
 This is achieved by creating a hydrodynamic film of appropriate thickness and strength to support the load while separating the balls from the raceway.

-Bearing lubrication prevents against metal to metal contact.
-It also minimizes retainer wear by reducing friction.
+Bearing lubrication prevents metal to metal contact.
+And it also minimizes retainer wear by reducing friction.
 Proper lubricant will conduct heat away from the bearing.
 Operational conditions such as temperature, loads, speed, torque, and environment determine the lube appropriate for the application.

 Should I choose Oil, Grease, or Dry Film Lubricant for My Application?

-Oils are used where low bearing friction torque is a primary concern.
-Grease may provide longer operating life and resist lubricant loss due to centrifugal forces at higher speeds.
+Use oil where low bearing friction torque is a primary concern.
+Therefore, grease may provide longer operating life and resist lubricant loss due to centrifugal forces at higher speeds.
 Dry-film lubricants are often appropriate for vacuum environments or other conditions where wet lube is not an option.
-SUNBEARING offers bearing lubrication in grease form, oil lubricants, and solid dry film lubricants.

 What is Wettability and Why is it Important?